Philadelphia Underage DUI Lawyer

 Like the rest of Pennsylvania, Philadelphia has adopted a strict “zero tolerance” policy in an effort to reduce the number of accidents caused by teenage drivers.
 If an underage driver has a blood alcohol content (BAC) of 0.02 or higher, he or she can be charged with DUI, even though the threshold is 0.08 for most adult motorists.

 Even if the driver has consumed less alcohol, they could still be stopped and arrested if they are driving in an erratic or dangerous way, such as swerving between lanes or braking for no reason.
 Under 75 Pa.
 Cons.
 Stat. § 3802(a)(1), “An individual may not drive… a vehicle after imbibing a sufficient amount of alcohol such that the individual is rendered incapable of safely driving, operating or [controlling] the movement of the vehicle.”

-Penalties for Underage Intoxicated Driving
+Penalties for Underage Intoxicated Driving in Philadelphia

 Even though minors are treated differently from adults in the justice system, they may still face serious penalties if they are convicted of DUI.
 Keep in mind that minors found guilty of drunk driving are committing two crimes, as people under 21 are not legally allowed to consume alcohol in Philadelphia.

 Minors face an array of penalties for driving while intoxicated, including fines, license suspension, and potentially even jail time.
 The specific penalties that a minor will face depend on factors like: